HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 When testing connectivity for IPv6 make sure the environment you are using to test the remote connection via curl also supports IPv6.

 Curl has specify parameters to either query the IPv4 ( -4 ) or IPv6 address ( -6 )
-Make sure your Domino server can resolve those DNS names accrodingly.
+Make sure your Domino server can resolve those DNS names accordingly.
 Let's Encrypt will check the challenge based on all DNS entries (IPv4 and IPv6).
 And also leverages multi point checks.
 So you will see requests from different servers and have to make sure the reply is always the valid challenge reply requested.